 Smoking is one of the worst things you can do for your health.
 It can lead to heart disease, stroke, and many types of cancer, including lung cancer.
 Quitting smoking will reduce your blood pressure, reduce your risk of heart disease and cancer, and enable you to breathe more easily.

 Limiting your alcohol consumption can also benefit your health.
 While an occasional drink is acceptable as part of a healthy diet, drinking large amounts can lead to liver problems, weight gain, and risk-taking.
-Restricting your intake of alcohol will reduce how many calories you consume so you can reach your healthy weight more quickly.
+Restricting your alcohol intake will reduce how many calories you consume so you can reach your healthy weight more quickly.

 What do you think?
 Are there any other bad habits to kick?
 For example, Holding a Grudge, or Being Connected 24/7, or Popping Over-the-Counter Pain Relievers Like Candy, or Procrastination, or Drinking Diet Soda to Save Calories, or Being Too Serious All The Time, or Always Imagining The Worst, or Performing An Easy Exercise Routine, or Being Proud of Getting Only Four Hours of Sleep.